moding-il/bizdoc.core/README.md

 ### Customize built-in objects

 BizDoc comes with several built-in objects.
-You can extend these objects behaviour by creating an  object that inherits from the built-in object.
+You can extend these objects behavior by creating an  object that inherits from the built-in object.

 ```c#
 public class MyDepartmentsCompare: DepartmentsCompareBase {